ihkk/Web-ASSReader/README.md

 Fork and use `npm install` to install modules.

-`npm start` to start local server for develop and debug.
+`npm start` to start local server for development and debugging.

-`npm run deploy` to build and publish to github page.s
+`npm run deploy` to build and publish to github pages.